emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 # Other
 Videos > Playback > sync playback to display should always be set to **off** when using passthrough audio.

+Refresh rate switching doesn't work if the AVR is HDMI 2.0/HDCP 2.2 and the display is HDMI/HDCP 1.4.

+HDR10 is active only in 4K at 40/59.94/60Hz.